wrsturgeon/buoy/README.md

 - Custom font by hand!
 Writes sideways as well!
 - Displaying integers uses an array of function pointers, choosing an integer in O(1)
 - Hardware filtering (cred to Mostafa)
+- Automatically write VSCode JSON when compiling for mouse-over config info